Kkasuga904/WinOps-Guard/README.md

 ### For

 - MSP and enterprise teams operating **50+ Windows Servers**
-- Environments where Update/servicing issues and IIS incidents happen weekly/monthly
+- Environments where Update/servicing issues and IIS incidents are operationally significant.
 - Organizations with RDP restrictions (security policy, jump hosts, audit controls)
 - Teams that need explainability and evidence for audits, customer reporting, or change governance